david-oluyele/Alx_DjangoLearnLab/django_blog/README.md

 # Conclusion
 The comment functionality allows users to engage with blog posts by leaving feedback, which enhances interactivity and community involvement.

+## Tagging and Search Functionality

+### Tags
+- Users can add tags to posts to categorize content.
+- Tags are displayed on the post details page and can be clicked to view all posts with that tag.

+### Search
+- Users can search for posts by title, content, or tags.
+- The search bar is available on the homepage and search results page.

+### Usage
+- To add tags to a post, use the post creation or editing form.
+- To search for posts, use the search bar at the top of the page.